Where to Donate Toys – Know the Best Places

 8. Religious Centres

-Your local area religious centers often offer childcare facilities to children ranging from newborns to school-aged children during services and other events at the center.
+Your local area religious centres often offer childcare facilities to children ranging from newborns to school-aged children during services and other events at the centre.
 Find out what a local place of worship needs by contacting them.
-If it isn’t currently taking toy gifts, there’s a fair chance it will be willing to refer you to a reputable organization that will accept toy donations.
+If it isn’t currently taking toy gifts, there’s a fair chance it will be willing to refer you to a reputable organisation that will accept toy donations.

 9. Doctors’ Clinic